mseitzdev/MS_Portfolio/readme.txt

 Created by Mitchell Seitz, May 2024

-This is the source code for my portfolio website, programmed using PHP, HTML, CSS, and JavaScript.
+This is the source code for my developer portfolio website, programmed using PHP, HTML, CSS, and JavaScript.

 Big thanks to the following sources that helped me make this project: